 weekly classes (at least 4) and plans to focus primarily on dance as his/her extra-curricular

 activity.
 This dancer has also been a part of the The Ballet Studio competition program for a minimum of TWO FULL years.
-ALL level three dancers MUST participate in POINTE CLASS and/or BALLET TECHNIQUE CLASS AT THE BALLET STUDIO each week. *Although it is not mandatory, it will greatly benefit the dancer.
+ALL level three dancers are asked to participate in POINTE CLASS and/or BALLET TECHNIQUE CLASS AT THE BALLET STUDIO each week. *Although it is not mandatory, it will greatly benefit the dancer.

 All level 3 first year students will begin in the large group, and then move into a small group consisting of 5 to 9 dancers based on the amount of openings in each small group and at the discretion of the instructor.